drkostas/Garmin-Activities-Tool/README.md

 9. Click start processing and click Save (save it as a tcx file).

-10. Open the saved tcx file and replace all the lines before the "<Activities>" with the corresponding lines for your first initial file.
+10. Open the saved tcx file and replace all the lines before the "Activities" tag <> with the corresponding lines for your original tcx file.

 11. Your activity is now ready to be imported to any activity tracking website (such as Strava and Garmin Connect) !

-I know it's frustrating having to do all this steps, so I will try to automate most of the processes in the future.
+I know it's frustrating having to do all this steps, so I will try to automate most of these processes in the future.